 - Cost: The estimated and logged cost of the work items on the board, in time or points depending on your project configuration.
 The starting point is based on the sum of the estimations of all the items on the board at the starting date.
 As time passes, the line can go up if you increase estimations of existing work items or add new ones to the board in the middle of the sprint, or down as you log work on items, close them or if they are removed from the board.

-- Work items: The number of open vs closed work items on the board.
+- Items: The number of open vs closed work items on the board.
 The starting point is based on the number of open items at the starting date.
 As time passes, the line can go up if you add items to the board, or down as items are closed or moved out of the board.

 The ideal line